 Tiramar BZ Mattie Ross x AL Thunder Second Chances – Due April 2018.
 ADGA.
 All doelings retained. *Confirmed bred.

 Tiramar DD Summer Noel x Parham Farms DT Bazinga! – Due 4/19/2018 ADGA.
 At least one doeling retained. $400. *Confirmed bred.

 Ozark Jewels Whiskey River x Parham Farms DT Bazinga! – TMGR.
 At least one doeling retained.
 The first buck River was bred to was too short to do the job so I’ll be trying again this month for June babies.
 LaMancha’s are seasonal breeders, so hopefully it is not too late. $350.

-Sawdust Trail SG Sandy Mae x AL Thunder Second Chances – due May 2018.
+Sawdust Trail SG Sandy Mae (left in picture) x AL Thunder Second Chances – due May 2018.
 NDGA.
 Doelings will be available.
-This will be Sandy’s last kidding season before retirement. $350.
+This will be Sandy’s last kidding season before retirement. $350. *Confirmed bred.

 Opal and Gemma will be dry for 2018.